-Requests for articles via interlibrary loan that we do not own will still be processed, but due to the closures across the country this service may take longer.
+Requests for articles or book chapters via interlibrary loan that we do not own will still be processed, but due to the closures across the country this service may take longer.

 I have books currently checked out to me from Morris (or another library).
 I don’t want to come to Morris to return them – how do I avoid any overdue fines?

 - All interlibrary loan books (pink bands) are being automatically renewed until July 1, 2020.

 - Morris Library and I-Share items will not be accruing fines.

 - All items returned by July 1 will not accrue any fines.

 How do I return my books to Morris Library during the COVID-19 closure?